 One of the first attributes to look for is whether they are a general or specialist dentist.
 This will be a factor if you are considering specific treatment needs, such as dental implants or orthodontic treatment.
-It may also be a decisive element if you have children, where you may feel the expertise and techniques of a pediatric dentist will be preferable to a general dentist.
+It may also be a decisive element if you have children, where you may feel the expertise and techniques of a pediatric dentist such as those at Family Braces will be preferable to a general dentist.

 For the majority of us, a good general dentist will meet our needs.
 A good home hygiene routine of brushing and flossing twice daily, supported by regular check-ups with the dentist should be enough to maintain our dental health.
 If there are any issues, regular check-ups will spot them early enough so they can be easily remedied by your dentist with minor treatments.

 2: Do they have the experience to provide consistently good quality care?

 All dentists in Canada are licensed by the National Dental Examination Board of Canada after obtaining a BDS/DDS/DMD degree.
 Specialist dentists undertake further training and can apply for recognition as a certified specialist between two and six years after postgraduate training, depending on what the specialty is.

 Thus, a good quality dentist has already put in hours of training.
 Remember that experience doesn’t always equate to age.
 Younger dentists are likely to be better trained than older dentists and have greater experience in newer techniques and practices.